-Broward Technical Centers have the responsibility for preparing our students with the skills necessary to enter the workforce.
+Broward Technical Colleges have the responsibility for preparing our students with the skills necessary to enter the workforce.
 It is recognized by business and industry that the single most important trait for career success is good attendance.
-The following attendance rules are the minimum acceptable standard to be successful in all Certificate and ATD programs at the Broward Technical Centers.
+The following attendance rules are the minimum acceptable standard to be successful in all Certificate and ATD programs at Broward Technical Colleges.